 Omaha has a rich pioneer history, and the city is located on the Lewis & Clark National Historic Trail.
 The city has many cultural offerings, including museums, theaters, a symphony, and a zoo.
 Residents and visitors enjoy beautiful outdoor attractions, including Lauritzen Gardens, a botanical garden and arboretum, and numerous parks.

-Substance abuse and addiction can impair a person’s ability to find enjoyment and fulfillment in these and other activities.
+Substance use and addiction can impair a person’s ability to find enjoyment and fulfillment in these and other activities.
 Regaining excitement for life is possible after treatment for drug or alcohol addiction.

 Addiction Treatment In Omaha, NE